About Xa Kako Dile:

 More About Us

-Xa Kako Dile: sits on six acres of the original inhabitants of Northern Pomo peoples’ territory, what is now known as Caspar in Mendocino County, California.
-Caspar is located within the Jughandle State Natural Reserve and next to one of the largest redwood demonstration forests, Jackson Demonstration State Forest.
+Xa Kako Dile: rents six acres of Fortunate Farm, located in what is now known as Caspar in Mendocino County, California.
+Northern Pomo peoples are the original inhabitants of this land, Caspar is located within the Jughandle State Natural Reserve and next to one of the largest redwood demonstration forests, Jackson Demonstration State Forest.
 We currently have an extensive infrastructure including a 60 ft greenhouse, a 2000 square foot finished barn, water, and access to compost generated on the property.
 Our proposal is to support Indigenous people’s self-determination that promotes sustainable food systems, creating Indigenous community resilience by building women’s power and solidarity, dismantling structures that perpetuate the status quo and colonized forms of patriarchy, and addressing imbalanced gender and power dynamics.
 We will support local Indigeous peoples and tribes.

 Meet our Team